cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/cinchy-user-defined-functions-udfs/table-valued-functions.md

 ## Create a Table in a UDF <a href="#static-table" id="static-table"></a>

-To generate a table within a UDF for use in CQL, you need to create a dataTable in the same format as the default Cinchy JSON Saved Query response _(Image 1)._
+To generate a table within a UDF for use in CQL, you need to create a data table in the same format as the default Cinchy JSON Saved Query response _(Image 1)._

 ```sql
 function tableUDF()